How to Properly Cook with Infused Ingredients

-For those of us new to the cannabis cooking scene that would like to indulge in our own homemade edibles, it’s important to know how to properly cook with ingredients infused with cannabis.
+For those of us new to the cannabis cooking scene that would like to indulge in our own homemade edibles, it’s important to know how to properly cook with cannabis without vaporizing it.
 This information can be applied to nearly any ingredient one may decide to infuse – any differences will depend on the versatility and properties of the ingredient itself.

 To feel the effects of cannabis properly – that is to say, to enjoy the high or stone it brings, the chemicals in the plant must be activated.
 To activate cannabis, all that’s needed is heat.
 By heating cannabis at a temperature for a certain period of time, the THCA loses its carboxylic group (COOH) via water vapor and transforms into THC – which can then cause your mind and body to feel fantastical.

 Know Your Herb’s Vaporizing Point

 Before you even turn an oven on to decarb, it’s important to know the temperatures that cannabis will begin lose its cannabinoids via vaporization.
 Just enough heat to decarb is great; too much heat is no bueno.
 Take a look at these two temp and times to familiarize yourself with the proper info you’ll need to decarb your cannabis plant material in the oven on a baking sheet:

 You’ll come across recipes for infusion that will tell you to decarb your cannabis first, asking you to place it in the oven for 40-60 minutes after being grinded – at 200-250 degrees (240 degrees as ideal).
 This instruction can be changed according to your personal knowledge of the strain of cannabis you’re using or crop it’s from, etc.